Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Results

 \end{corollary}

-\begin{remark} The complexity bound for Overdamped LMC (\cite{durmus2018analysislangevinmontecarlo}) is $\tilde O(\kappa/\epsilon^2)$ gradient calls, and that of Overdamped RLMC (\cite{yu2023langevinmontecarlostrongly}) is $\tilde O(\frac{\kappa}{\epsilon}+\frac{\kappa^{4/3}}{\epsilon^{2/3}})$ gradient calls.
+\begin{remark} The complexity bound for Overdamped LMC \citep{durmus2018analysislangevinmontecarlo} is $\tilde {\mathcal O}(\kappa/\epsilon^2)$ gradient calls, and that of Overdamped RLMC \citep{yu2023langevinmontecarlostrongly} is $\tilde {\mathcal O}(\frac{\kappa}{\epsilon}+\frac{\kappa^{4/3}}{\epsilon^{2/3}})$ gradient calls.
 To our knowledge, our method is thus the best known discretization of overdamped Langevin dynamics, in terms of $\epsilon$ dependence.
-Note that assumption our on the initialization is very mild - $F$ can be optimized quickly under Assumption \ref{well_conditioned_F}. \end{remark}
+Note that our assumption on the initialization is very mild - $f$ can be optimized easily using standard convex optimization algorithms. \end{remark}